 My optimism for living a long and healthy life was inspired by my maternal grandparents, mother, brother and sister, uncles, aunts, and cousins.
 Mentors, both formal and informal, were important sources for renewed inspiration along the way to obtaining an education.
-Finding allies in productive aging, discrimination, and health were important too, importantly, Drs.
-Nancy Morrow-Howell, Barbara Berkman, Ruth Dunkle, and all of the Hartford family.
-And having a loving husband, Steve, and in-laws, are a constant source of inspiration and have provided a solid foundation for me to find peace and joy.
+Finding allies in productive aging, discrimination, and health were important too, specifically, Drs.
+Nancy Morrow-Howell, Barbara Berkman, Ruth Dunkle, Lisa Marchiondo, Donna Butts, and all of the Hartford and Eisner family.
+And having a loving husband, Steve, and in-laws, along with Dunkle and Jack, are a constant source of inspiration and have provided a solid foundation for me to find peace and joy.
 Thank you, New York University, Boston University, Washington University in St. Louis, Columbia University's School of Social Work, Hunter College, The University of Texas at El Paso, and Burges High School for enabling this testimony to the United States Senate.
-Onwards.